Energy contract management software is software for managing long-lived commercial, vendor, land, interconnection, power, and service agreements.

 What a 20-Year Contract Looks Like at Year 15

-A utility signs a power purchase agreement with a wind farm operator in 2010.
-The PPA is 20 years.
+A utility signs a power purchase agreement with a wind farm operator years ago.
+The PPA lasts for years.
 The terms cover delivery schedules, capacity payments, curtailment procedures, force majeure protections, and price escalation formulas.

 By 2013, the person who negotiated the agreement has moved to a different company.
 The internal knowledge of why certain clauses were structured the way they were leaves with them.